rubyfu/RubyFu/README.md

 ***RubyFu is where Ruby goes evil!***

 This book will be collection of ideas and skills that could be useful for Hackers and Pentesters.
-It's good reference summarizing a lot of re-search and experience.
+It's a good reference summarizing a lot of re-search and experience.